A journey that started from 128KBPS.

 UPDATE: The website now displays a time-out error.

 Fast forward to 2010, I decided to reenter the world of blogging and created several sites on WordPress, blogger and lately- Weebly.
 I do not recall any of the links or the contents of these websites.
 However, the Weebly one is still alive and kicking and has about two to five unique visitors per week!!!

 In 2011, I tried to reclaim sunilkarki domain back, but it wasn’t available.
 So I had to settle with this one- suneil.co.uk.
 Once again, I was pointing my domain to WordPress and later Weebly.
 This continued until 2020.

 In September 2020, pandemic-related redundancy and a few other issues encouraged me to consider opening an online store.
 And for the first time in my life, I purchased a hosting service with Namecheap.

 Namecheap was running a promotion (s around £1.75 a month for a 2-year plan) which seemed to be a good deal at the time.
 I installed/tested a few CMS and eCommerce sites.
 (My favourite ones were CE Phoneix and Prestashop) and everything was running as expected.
-(UPDATE: Now I am with asura hosting, I can say that Namecheap is slower)
+(UPDATE: Now I am with asura hosting, and it is very cheap and faster than Namecheap)